kearn77/python-retrosheet-project/readme.md

 -	Reduce the complexity of retro_object.py.
 As it stands, this module is approximately seven-hundred lines long, although it could be more terse, expressive, and idiomatic.

 -	Develop more robust use cases.

 -	Incorporate more of retrosheet’s peripherals into the project.
 As it is currently composed, the project includes only what is necessary to parse the event files for player statistics and biographical information.

-Regardless of the project's current state, hopefully anyone reading this repository can glean some inspiration from my efforts.
+Regardless of the project's current state, hopefully anyone reading this repository can glean something useful from my efforts.